The art of Magic & Prayers

 High level casters can simply disrupt low level spells in a given speciality.
 Spells cast at 3 or more levels below the mages ability (in each speciality) simply do not affect them: They can wave them away.
 Some monsters also have this ability.

-Some spells require the caster to perform a melee spell attack.
+Some spells require the caster to perform a spell attack.
 This is made using the:

-Parry/dodge/ranged whichever is normally used.
+And is vs their ranged defence (except for specific spells that require actual touch).
 As these attacks require a to hit roll they do not normally get a saving throw.

 Many spells/prayers have a standard range which increases as your level increases.
 This is shown as Range = Std in the spell lists.
-Some spells show Std x 2 or similar or even a specific range.
+A few show Std x 2 or similar or even a specific range.

 Arcane knowlwedge / Faith Level x 10'